top of page

 the exact moment when I decided sleep training industry knew better

-I was also a bit over half way through a PhD in child development, a small detail that only served to make me believing in sleep training feel like a bit of a fraud.
+I was also a bit over half way through a PhD in child development, a small detail that only served to make me feel like a bit of a fraud.
 Because the truth is - it didn't mean I always knew what I was doing.
 It didn't make me immune to uncertainty and doubt.
 And boy, did that doubt creep in.
-Once confident in my decision to bed share and feed on demand throughout the night (which was getting the best sleep for everyone and my daughter was, frankly, thriving), all of a sudden I felt like maybe I was getting it all wrong.
+Once confident in my decision to bedshare and feed on demand throughout the night, all of a sudden I felt like maybe I was getting it all wrong (even though it helped us get better sleep and my daughter was, frankly, thriving)

 Like a lot of babies, she had started sleeping nice long stretches overnight around 2-3 months.
-Some nights she slept 10pm-6am.
+Some nights she slept 6, 7, even 8 (!!) hours.
 My partner and I would high five, thinking we hit the jackpot.
 I was aware of the 4 month progression, but was also quietly optimistic it wouldn't mess with her sleep too much.
 Well.
 It did.
 In a completely normal, but very challenging way.
 The absolute worst was a month or so of 45 min- hourly wakes and split nights.
-By 7 months she had settled into a fairly regular pattern of 2-hourly wakes at night.
+By 7 months she had settled into a fairly regular pattern of 2-hourly wakes at night and two or three naps in the day of anywhere between 30 minutes and 1.5 hours (when in contact).
 Very normal.
-Also challenging, and ripe for well meaning but ultimately unhelpful "advice" from others as to how to get her to sleep longer.
+Also challenging, though, and ripe for well meaning but ultimately unhelpful "advice" from others as to how to get her to sleep longer.

 Such as: